mstroeck/gustav-fb-bot-boilerplate/README.md

 ## Quickstart

-If you already know your way around [Heroku], use the deploy button and skip ahead to [setting up your Facebook page and app](#configure-facebook).
+If you already know your way around [Heroku](https://www.heroku.com), use the deploy button and skip ahead to [setting up your Facebook page and app](#configure-facebook).

 [![Deploy my app to Heroku](https://www.herokucdn.com/deploy/button.png)] (https://heroku.com/deploy)